Star Firearms : Sub-machine Guns

 All Star firearms marked 9 mm / 38 are designed to fire .38 ACP and 9 mm Largo ammunition, but NEVER .38 Super.
 Read more detail on ammunition for older firearms.

-The Z-62 and Z-70/B are still in use with second-line troops of all sorts, across Spain.
+The Z-70 are still in use with second-line troops of all sorts, across Spain.
 It is especially commonly seen in use by the Navy, by shipboard protection forces, as those seen below.
 I will note that the finish of these guns seems to be perhaps the best ever made.
 30-40 year old guns, expecially those in service aboard ships, should not be in such good condition.
 Spanish Marines have all upgraded to the Z-84, or use .223 carbines instead.

 I do not have manuals for every pistol shown on this site.
 However, in many cases there is a related manual.
 Partly to make the series relationships clearer, and partly to assist with speed and accuracy of updating, all manuals can be found in one place, the manuals page.
 All manuals available are provided as downloadable PDFs, or you may purchase a printed copy of the entire set of handgun manuals.